- Chart

 Volatility

-VPU generally exhibits lower volatility compared to broader market ETFs, reflecting the defensive nature of the utilities sector.
+VPU generally exhibits lower volatility compared to broader market indices due to the defensive nature of utility companies.
+However, it is still subject to market fluctuations and sector-specific risks.

 Market Risk